 Hi!
 I’ve received an overwhelming number of comments from readers asking questions and sharing water-only hair washing experiences.
 It is wonderful to hear such positive results about the water-only method from so many of you!
 I’ve been trying to answer every question that I can in the comments, however I noticed there are a few questions that keep popping up regularly that I haven’t covered in my posts yet.
 So I will start making posts answering the most frequently asked questions to help as many readers possible.
 At the time of this post, it has been over 11 months since I switched from low-poo (sulfate-free shampoo) to water-only hair care, and I swear it is the best thing that has ever happened to my hair!
 I still practice water-only hair washing, and I am even more thrilled with the results I get now than when I started.
 I hope I can help you be as thrilled with your results as I am with mine.

 This can be frustrating, but there may be a simple fix.
-The issue could be caused by a few different reasons, so let’s figure out when/where the issue arises in the process.
+The issue could be caused by a few different reasons, so let’s figure out when and where the issue arises in the process.

 First off, water-only hair washing should give clean results immediately after washing hair.
 If hair doesn’t seem to get clean immediately after water-washing it, the issue could stem from either the actual washing process (see this post for tips), hard water, or caused by Reason #2 listed below.

 However, if hair is getting clean immediately after water-washing it, but it later becomes excessively oily (like a day or two after washing), hair could still be in the initial oily transition phase, and in that case, I refer to the tips in my How to Transition to No-Poo Without Looking Oily post to get through the transition as quickly as possible.
 But if you feel you should be out of the oily transitional phase by now, then keep reading.